COVID-19: Information for patients

 If you are worried about going to the pharmacy, someone else can pick up your medicine on your behalf.
 Some pharmacies may offer a delivery service.

 Pharmacists can use their discretion to dispense 3 months' worth of medicine.

 We recommend calling your pharmacy to talk about the options available to you.

 If you have a medicine that has received funding through the NPPA process or the lamotrigine exceptional circumstances process, you will have nominated a pharmacy to collect that medicine from.

-We have removed this restriction while New Zealand is at level 4 of the COVID-19 response.
+We have removed this restriction while New Zealand is responding to COVID-19.